anthonyo1978/taketwo-ndis/PRPs/transactions-system.md

 ## Solution

-A dense, high-performance transactions table with inline balance calculations, comprehensive filtering, bulk operations, and deep integration with the existing resident/contract system.
+A simple, high-performance transactions table with inline balance calculations, comprehensive filtering, bulk operations, and deep integration with the existing resident/contract system.

 ## Key Features